coughlanja/coughlanja.github.io/README.md

-### Copy the repo link (GitHub)

-- [ ] 1.
-Click the green Code button, choose "HTTPS" and copy the link below.
-It should have the format: `https://github.com/[USERNAME]/[REPO NAME].git`

-### Clone the repo (RStudio)

-- [ ] 1.
-Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.
-You will need to paste the link from the previous step in the Repository URL box.
-If it's not automatically populated, enter the repo name in the "Project directory name:" box.
-Choose the location of the project

-### Edit `_quarto.yml` (RStudio)

-Tip: From the file pane in RStudio, open `README.md`, which contains these instructions.
-You can delete steps as you complete them.

-- [ ] 1.
-Edit the all caps info in  `_quarto.yml` to your info.
-It's very important to maintain the indenting structure in this file precisely as is -- be careful!

 ### Render the web site (RStudio)

 - [ ] 1.
 If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)